SpaghetMeNot/normalmagic/docs/other_tools/instance_object.md

 !!! tip "Add-on"
-    The normalMagic [Add-on](../add-on/index.md) has instance operators:
+    The normalMagic [Add-on](../add-on/index.md) has instance operators to make working with this modifier easier:

     ![addonpanel](../assets/add-on/instance_panel.png)